zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 See also greggman's [Rethinking UI APIs](https://games.greggman.com/game/rethinking-ui-apis/).

 And another article about the quantum CSS engine: [Inside a super fast CSS engine: Quantum CSS (aka Stylo)](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
 The most important and valuable part to us in it, is *Speed up restyles with the Rule Tree*.

+__basic node properties__

+Node:

+* Id: the unique identifier.
+It's some kind of hashcode.
+Not just 1, 2, 3,...
+Maybe GUID is a better choice.
+* StrId: an extra unique identifier.
+It's a hunman-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.